stojy/ClrVpin/README.md

 1. [PinballY (open source)](https://github.com/mjrgh/PinballY) and [PinballX (proprietary)](https://www.pinballx.com/) frontends - Videos, Audio, Wheels, Instructions, Flyters, etc.

 ## Features
-1. Scanner - clean your existing file collection.
+1. Cleaner - clean your existing file collection.
    - Fix files that can be fixed - e.g. rename files to match your DB and remove unsupported/obsolete files
    - Report files that can't be fixed - e.g. missing files
    - Explore file content - e.g. open files and view in explorer.
-2. Rebuilder - merge new/updated pinball files into your existing collection.
+2. Merger - merge new/updated pinball files into your existing collection.
    - Fuzzy logic applied to match the different author file  naming conventions/mistakes to those defined in your database
    - Automaticaly backup files that are merged and replaced.
-3. Importer - check against online resources to determine whether your collection is up to date.
+3. Feeder - check against online resources to determine whether your collection is up to date.
    - Navigate [VPS](https://virtual-pinball-spreadsheet.web.app/) collections with variety of user defined filters - e.g. update time, type, manufacturer, etc.
    - Open browser from application to the source of the updated file so it can be reviewed and downloaded